-where $\mbox{Beta}(a,b)$ denotes a beta distribution with with parameters $a,b$.
-In all our simulations and applications we set {$b_\delta=b_\phi=100$}, $a_\rho=b_\rho=1$, resulting in weakly informative priors for the marginal variances and uniform priors for $\rho$.
-Similar to the undirected case, posterior results are rather robust against exact choices for these hyperparameters (cf.~Supp.~F.1).
+where $\mbox{Beta}(a,b)$ denotes a beta distribution with parameters $a,b$.
+In all our simulations and applications, we set {$b_\delta=b_\phi=100$}, $a_\rho=b_\rho=1$, resulting in weakly informative priors for the marginal variances and uniform priors for $\rho$.
+In similarity to the undirected case, posterior results are rather robust against exact choices for these hyperparameters (cf.~Supplement~F.1).
 Finally, the vector of all model parameters in the directed Bayesian mixed ERGM with dimension $p_\vartheta=p+2N+5$ is

 For posterior estimation, some parameters are re-parameterized to the real line $\dsR$.
 Specifically, $\sigma_\beta^2$ is log-transformed, similar to $\sigma_\gamma^2$ (undirected case) and $\sigma_\delta^2,\sigma_\phi^2$ (directed case).
-For the directed model, furthermore, a Fisher-$z$ transformation is used for $\rho$, see Supp.~B for resulting priors on the transformed parameters.
+For the directed model, a Fisher-$z$ transformation is used for $\rho$, see Supplement~B for resulting priors on the transformed parameters.